wizzzard91/activity-suggestions/README.md

 I've implemented a simple ContentCard and ContentCardManager components, and made the later a generic, because on the earlier part of development I was focused to ensure frontend and backend communicate properly.
 I also used styles.css - though I understand that it would be better to use some library for that, like Material UI - but since it's MVP, I decided not to focus on it.

 Also, I've provided a simple config file support - `config.ts`.
 It will throw an error if the config is not provided - that's a simple validation, and given more time, I would suggest to add proper config validation.

+### Infrastructure Tradeoff

+I omitted Docker to focus on architecture and business logic within the time constraint, accepting that local setup requires manual dependency management.

 ### API Contract